ARCLeeds/arcleeds.github.io/blog/_posts/2021-12-07-twelvedayshpc2021-Dec07.md

 ## What research question are you trying to answer?

 I'm working in project led by Professor Serge Sharoff, to develop a AI tool to detect Covid-19 and vaccination related misinformation in tweets and on Telegram messages, as well as to detect users who might be more vulnerable to fall for this misinformation messages.
-This project is in close collaboration with NSH and the Yorkshire and Humber AHSN, in order to provide them with useable information for possible future initiatives.
+This project is in close collaboration with NHS and the Yorkshire and Humber AHSN, in order to provide them with useable information for possible future initiatives.

 ## What tools or technologies do you use in your research?
 (Programming languages, packages, APIs)